 Societal AI Bias: Insidious and Pervasive

-Societal AI bias arises when an AI behaves in ways that reflect deep-rooted social intolerance or institutional discrimination.
-In these cases, the algorithms and data themselves may appear un-biased.
-But the output or usage of the system reinforces societal biases and discriminatory practices.
+Societal AI bias occurs when an AI behaves in ways that reflect social intolerance or institutional discrimination.
+At first glance, the algorithms and data themselves may appear unbiased, but their output reinforces societal biases.

 The AI We Build Reflects Our Own Societal Bias

-She continues, “So, in this case, there’s nothing wrong with the data, and there’s nothing wrong with the model, what’s wrong is that ingrained biases in society have led to unequal outcomes in the workplace, and that isn’t something you can fix with an algorithm.”
+“… what’s wrong is that ingrained biases in society have led to unequal outcomes in the workplace, and that isn’t something you can fix with an algorithm.”
+Dr. Rumman Chowdhury, Accenture

 How to Fight Back Against AI Bias

-Challenge your own ideas about AI development.
-Instead of calling it an “arms race”, learn how AI is fostering international cooperation.
-And follow people like Yoshua Bengio, founder of the Montreal Institute for Learning Algorithms, who says, “If we do it in a mindful way rather than just driven by maximizing profits, I think we could do something pretty good for society.”
+Challenge your own beliefs about AI development.
+Don’t fight to be first: instead, learn how AI is fostering international cooperation.
+Take the approach of Yoshua Bengio, founder of the Montreal Institute for Learning Algorithms, who says, “If we do it in a mindful way rather than just driven by maximizing profits, I think we could do something pretty good for society.”

-So, write to your congresspeople, senators or other government representatives.
-Tell them to support stronger oversight of how artificial intelligence is trained and where it’s deployed.
-And follow groups like the AI Now Institute, who are already arguing for regulation of AI in sensitive areas like criminal justice and healthcare.
+We can combat this by writing to our local and government representatives to support stronger oversight of how artificial intelligence is trained and deployed.
+We can also follow and support groups like the AI Now Institute, which are already arguing for the regulation of AI in sensitive areas like criminal justice and healthcare.